 Every year, thousands of eagles migrate to the area, they come for the fish found in the cold waters of the Mississippi and Illinois Rivers.
 The birds begin arriving in late December and stay until March.
 To spot the eagles and be on the safe side visit in January or February.
 Park administration says, that depending on the weather, most of the birds are gone in March already.

 The best months are May until July.
 At this time of the year breeding water-birds and their chicks can be spotted relatively close.
 The black coots and the great crested grebe with their chicks are best spotted in July.
 Usually, the great crested grebe is very shy.
 This area is one of the very view places where you get up to 10 meters close to this beautiful bird.
-On google maps is the nearest parking lot at Leuther Mühle (Mill) marked.
+Closest parking at Leuther Mühle (Mill) (Google Maps)

 Where to Stay

 The B&B Hombergen101 is beautifully located close to the Krickenbecker Lakes and Information Center.

 20.000 birds both in winter and in passage periods

 Birds Island is a year-round destination with a size of three hectares.
 Most interesting is the mating ritual between April and August.
 Breeding season from August/September until March.

 The opening hours are depending on summer and winter time.
 Opening at 7 a.m. closing in summer at 7 p.m. and winter at 5 p.m.

 Best time in spring; August and September.
 The Geelbek Hide from low tide as the tide is coming in.
 The water level rises, and the waders are forced to get closer to the hide.